ROARS ~ N6ROR

 ROARS Monthly Meeting:

 ROARS meetings are held on the Fourth Wednesday of each month.
 PLEASE check the calendar above for the location each month.
 Meetings are free and open to all radio amateurs and anyone that is interested in Ham radio or SWL.

 When: 4th Wednesday of each month (except Nov and Dec) starting at 7 PM

 Who: Everyone is invited!
 Bring your family or friends!
 You do not need to be a Ham.
 We will help you get there.

 Club members gather annually for food and talk on a beautiful cool day.
 Many world problems are solved.
-There is also a hidden transmitter you can try to hunt down, so bring a HT radio and DF antenna if you have one.
+There is often also a hidden transmitter you can try to hunt down, so bring a HT radio and DF antenna if you have one.